Contingency Planning in Animal Care Facilities: A Guide to Resilience

 The High-Stakes Reality of Facility Disruptions

-Research facilities face an increasingly complex landscape of potential disruptions that can jeopardize both animal welfare and scientific progress.
-Recent crises, particularly the COVID-19 pandemic, revealed significant vulnerabilities as facilities struggled to maintain standard operating procedures.
-Survey data from animal care programs documented that during the pandemic, 24% of facilities decreased room or facility sanitation frequency, while some programs implemented IACUC-approved altered husbandry practices to manage reduced staffing levels.[1,2] The financial and operational stakes are substantial:
+Research facilities face an increasingly complex landscape of potential disruptions.
+These disruptions can jeopardize both animal welfare and scientific progress.
+Recent crises, particularly the COVID-19 pandemic, revealed significant vulnerabilities.
+Facilities struggled to maintain standard operating procedures.
+Survey data from animal care programs documented that during the pandemic, 24% of facilities decreased room or facility sanitation frequency.
+Some programs even implemented IACUC-approved altered husbandry practices to manage reduced staffing levels.
+The financial and operational stakes are substantial:

 Critical Vulnerabilities Include:

-• Extended power outages threatening research data representing months or years of longitudinal studies
+Extended power outages threatening research data representing months or years of longitudinal studies.

-• Critical equipment damage requiring hundreds of thousands in replacement costs
+Critical equipment damage requiring hundreds of thousands in replacement costs.

-• Supply chain disruptions affecting specialized products essential for animal care
+Supply chain disruptions affecting specialized products essential for animal care.

-• Staffing shortages during pandemic conditions or extreme weather events
+Staffing shortages during pandemic conditions or extreme weather events.

-• Reputational damage leading to lost research partnerships and compromised funding opportunities
+Reputational damage leading to lost research partnerships and compromised funding opportunities.

 Understanding Cascade Failure Scenarios